 1) They show that ESG litigation and criminal charges are brought even if ESG risk management is “voluntary”.

-2) Proper ESG due diligence could have either prevented the alleged violations and the litigation in its entirety, or would at least have been a powerful defence.
+2) Proper ESG due diligence could have either prevented the alleged violations and the litigation in its entirety or been a powerful defence.

 Finding the right balance with ESG

 As a start-up, you have one great advantage: you are building your venture from scratch.
-This means while your established competitors have great difficulties tracing all their existing, often obscure supply chains and checking them for risks, you can start with transparent, ESG-compliant value chains, communicate that you do so and thus add value to your start-up.
-Soon, this will be a great advantage for you and your business, allowing you to win new customers and recruit talent to whom ESG matters.
+While your established competitors have great difficulties tracing all their existing, often obscure supply chains and checking them for risks, you can start with transparent, ESG-compliant value chains, communicate that you do so and thus add value to your start-up.
+Soon, this will be a great advantage for you and your business.
+It will allow you to win new customers and recruit talent to whom ESG matters.

 ESG is an ongoing process.
 Start simple, educate yourself and your staff (especially those in procurement) and get professional legal help where you need it.